iterative/dvc.org/content/docs/studio/user-guide/team-collaboration/index.md

 ### Configure Single Sign-on (SSO)

-Single Sign-on (SSO) allows your team members to authenticate to DVC Studio using your organization's identity Provider (IDP) such as Okta, LDAP, Microsoft AD, etc.
+Single Sign-on (SSO) allows your team members to authenticate to DVC Studio using your organization's identity Provider (IdP) such as Okta, LDAP, Microsoft AD, etc.

 Details on how to configure SSO for your team can be found